msp-strath/three-times/content/basics/sequences.md

 ---
-title: "Seuqnces"
+title: "Sequences"
 toc: true
 ---

-In this final section on programming basics, we will look at sequences: sequences of data.
+In this final section on programming basics, we will look at sequences: lists of data.
 We have seen their use before when looking at [loops](/basics/loops.html), [iterators](/basics/iteration.html),